HoplaGeiss/ludan-technology/README.md

 - colour scheme
 - sass-lint:fix is broken it just fixes the order.
 Wait until fixed.
 - find font
-- deploy on ludan.io
 - skills table look more ordered
-- same color for logo, primary and hover on footer links
 - create a burger menu for the navbar
 - add breadcrumb
 - add navigation to home
-- make the sudoku responsive
+- make modal responsive
+- add https support